SS Noemijulia: Spanish Civil War

-On 23 August 1937, Noemijulia was on a voyage from Marseilles, Bouches-du-Rhône, France to Barcelona, Spain when she was bombed by two Spanish Nationalist aircraft, coded ME 528 and ME 529, some 15 nmi off Cape de Creus (42°07′N 3°32′E).
+On 23 August 1937, during the Spanish Civil War, Noemijulia was on a voyage from Marseille, Bouches-du-Rhône, France to Barcelona, Spain when she was bombed by two Spanish Nationalist aircraft, coded ME 528 and ME 529, some 15 nmi off Cape de Creus (42°07′N 3°32′E).
 Both bombs missed, and Noemijulia proceeded to Port-Vendres, Pyrénées-Orientales, France, escorted by the Saphir-class submarine Diamant, which had answered her SOS.
 This was the second attack on a British ship that month, following the attack on British Corporal on 6 August.
 On 2 January 1938, Noemijulia rescued the crew of the French schooner La Bougeotte, which had sunk on 31 December 1937.
-They were landed in Marseilles.
+They were landed in Marseille.
 On 15 August 1938, Noemijulia was in port at Valencia, Spain when she was caught in an air raid and bombed.
 The bomb landed 14 feet from the bow on her port side, leaving "about 50 holes."